-Reporter who exposed corruption, wouldn’t name source, dies
+Journalist who exposed corruption, wouldn’t name source dies

 A Connecticut native, Taricani started in radio, and then was hired at WPRI-TV before going to WJAR, where he founded the station’s investigative unit.
 He won four Emmys, the Edward R. Murrow award and the Yankee Quill Award, the highest individual honor presented by the Academy of New England Journalists.

 Koelsch said Taricani’s wife, Laurie White, had received an outpouring of support Saturday, both from powerful politicians and regular people who loved and respected him.
-U.S. Rep. David Cicilline, who succeeded Cianci as mayor, remembered Taricani as “a person of extraordinary integrity and a principled journalist.”
+U.S. Rep. David Cicilline, who served as mayor after Cianci, remembered Taricani as “a person of extraordinary integrity and a principled journalist.”
 The Rhode Island General Assembly, convening Saturday morning, held a moment of silence in Taricani’s honor.

 Koelsch said despite his health problems, Taricani’s transplanted heart was still going strong when he died.

-Note: This story has been updated to correct that Taricani was convicted of civil contempt, not criminal contempt.